Max Scherzer: 2019: World Series champion

 Scherzer started for the Nationals on Opening Day 2019 against Jacob deGrom of the Mets at Nationals Park.

 On April 26, Scherzer became the 35th pitcher in Major League history to record 2,500 career strikeouts, getting Manuel Margot of the San Diego Padres looking on three pitches in the seventh inning.
 He became the third-fastest to achieve the feat based on innings pitched (2155 1/3), trailing Johnson and Martínez.

 On June 18, Scherzer suffered a broken nose after a ball struck him in the face while bunting in batting practice.
-Nevertheless he made his scheduled start the next day against the Philadelphia Phillies.
+Nevertheless, he made his scheduled start the next day against the Philadelphia Phillies.
 With discoloration near his right eye, he threw 117 pitches and struck out 10 Phillies hitters over seven scoreless innings as the Nationals won 2–0.
 In a start on June 30, he faced his former team, the Detroit Tigers.
-It was the first time he pitched against Detroit at Comerica Park since joining the Nationals, and first since the 20 strikeout game in 2016.
+It was the first time he pitched against Detroit at Comerica Park since joining the Nationals, and the first since the 20-strikeout game in 2016.
 This time, he struck out 14 while allowing four hits over eight innings in a 2–1 win for his 90th career double-digit strikeout game.

 En route to a historic performance, Scherzer went 6–0 over six starts and 45 innings in June.
 He became the fourth pitcher since 1920 to post an ERA of 1.00 or lower while logging at least 68 strikeouts in one calendar month.
 It was also the first time since 1908 that any pitcher had struck out at least 68 batters while issuing five or fewer walks in one calendar month.
 After producing two more games with at least 10 strikeouts and no walks issued, Scherzer had authored 24 such contests, third-most in history.
 He was named NL Pitcher of the Month for the sixth time.

 Scherzer was named to the National League team at the All-Star Game in Cleveland, his seventh consecutive all-star selection.
 He spent time on the injured list starting in July due to bursitis in his right scapula and a strain on the right rhomboid muscle in his upper back.